10 Essiac Tea Myths and Misconceptions... Busted!

 While it is true that the original four herb formula is trademarked in Canada, the only guarantee that the trademark offers is that you are purchasing an outdated formula.
 Their warning falsely implies that the original formula must be the best formula - otherwise, why would they be issuing a warning like this?

-This marketing ploy misleads people into considering only the trademark when purchasing essiac tea and is designed to scare people away from the better choice, which is the eight herb formula.
+This marketing ploy misleads people into considering only the trademarked version when purchasing essiac tea and is designed to scare people away from the better choice, which is the eight herb formula.
 If you read their warning carefully you will notice they use clever wording to confuse you.
 Their warning states that all other essiac tea providers are counterfeit and making false claims “...if they tell you they are selling the Original Essiac from Canada.”
 They conveniently leave out the fact that companies with the eight herb formula actually try to distance themselves from the inferior four herb formula and have no desire to sell it.

 Unfortunately, in the absence of this knowledge, the consumer is left with the impression that all others are desperately trying to link to the original formula so it must the best, when in fact, the exact opposite is true.